Phil Radford: Asia Pulp and Paper

-From 2010 to 2013, Radford managed the Greenpeace team that persuaded major U.S. companies to cancel their contracts with Asia Pulp and Paper (APP) – the world's third largest paper company – to push APP to stop destroying ancient forests.
-Greenpeace and its allies succeeded in convincing more than 100 corporate customers of APP to sever their ties with the company, including Mattel, Hasbro, Lego, Kmart, IGA, Kroger, Food Lion, National Geographic, and Xerox.
-The campaign against APP cut nearly 80% of APP's U.S. market.
-On February 5, 2013, Asia Pulp and Paper announced a deforestation policy protecting Indonesian rainforests.
-Referring to the victory, New York Times reporter Andrew Revkin heralded the campaign with a piece titled: "Activism at Its Best: Greenpeace's Push to Stop the Pulping of Rainforests".
+From 2010 to 2013, Radford managed the Greenpeace team that persuaded more than 100 U.S. companies to cancel their contracts with Asia Pulp and Paper (APP) convincing APP to focus on deforestation in Southeast Asia.
+In February 2013, Asia Pulp and Paper announced a conservation policy protecting Indonesian rainforests.

 Tech industry

 On April 21, 2011, Greenpeace released a report highlighting data centers, which consumed up to 2% of all global electricity and this amount was projected to increase.
 Radford stated "we are concerned that this new explosion in electricity use could lock us into old, polluting energy sources instead of the clean energy available today."
 Business Insider reported that after Greenpeace USA campaigns, "tech giants like Apple, Google, Facebook, and Salesforce have promised to power their data centers with renewable energy, a pledge that led Duke Energy, the nation's largest power utility and one of the most flagrant emitters of CO2, to begin providing clean energy to win their business."